coxcontent/healthops-suite/README.md

 # HealthOps Intelligence Suite
 **by Ryan Cox · coxcontent.com**

-A practitioner-built library of free diagnostic tools and calculators for specialty care operators.
+An operator-built library of free diagnostic tools and calculators for specialty care operators.
 Each tool is a standalone HTML file — no dependencies, no build step, no backend.
 Drop them in a GitHub Pages repo and they're live.

 ---